Top of the page

 A loop electrosurgical excision procedure (LEEP) is a procedure used to treat or diagnose abnormal cells on the cervix.
 It takes only a few minutes and usually happens in a clinic or hospital.
 You may have this done if you've had a Pap test that shows tissue that isn't normal.

 During LEEP, your doctor will put a tool called a speculum into your vagina.
-It gently spreads apart the sides of your vagina.
+It opens the vagina a little bit.
 This lets your doctor see the cervix and inside the vagina.
-A vinegar and iodine solution is put on your cervix to make certain areas easier to see.
+A special vinegar and iodine solution is put on your cervix to make certain areas easier to see.

 You will get freezing medicine to numb the cervix.
 You may feel a cramp, feel shaky, have a funny taste in your mouth, or have a faster heartbeat for a few minutes.